-For the development of corporate technical training standards and to monitor implementation, Swissport has a functional training organisation in place under the leadership of the Corporate Training Manager, where all business divisions are represented.
-Additionally, all relevant corporate functions - such as Human Resources, Supply Management and IT - are also represented in this group.
+For the development of Corporate technical training standards and to monitor implementation, Swissport has a functional training organisation in place under the leadership of the Head of Global Training, where all business divisions are represented.
+Additionally, all relevant Corporate functions - such as Human Resources, Supply Management and IT - are also represented in this group.

-Functional Training Group Working Groups develop standards by sharing best practices.
-The development and review of the technical training materials and the revision of the Swissport standard training programme ensure compliance with industry regulations.
+Functional Training Working Groups develop standards by sharing best practices.
+The development and review of the technical training materials and the revision of the Swissport Standard Training Programme ensure compliance with industry regulations.
 They also monitor the implementation of the Swissport Standard Technical Training Programme and act as an entry point for updates and alerts on regulatory changes across all stations.
 This way it is ensured that best practices are captured and transferred into the Technical Training Materials.